vaginessa/dns-wiki/DNS.md

 * DNS hijacking
 * ...

-Blocking DNS isn't possible since this is needed on Android/Windows/Linux/Mac OS or any other OS, but we simply can use secure and proofed alternatives. - Which is more or less less/more complicated and depending on your knowledge about how to change that.
+Blocking the DNS (port 53) isn't possible (without problems) since this is necessary on Android/Windows/Linux/Mac OS or any other OS, but we simply can use secure and proofed alternatives. - Which is more or less complicated and depending on your knowledge about how to change that.
+But don't worry we are here to explain all stuff in easy steps!

 There are alternatives like:
 * Choosing a logging free DNS resolver e.g [OpenNIC](https://www.opennicproject.org/)